Antimicrobial Regulatory Consultants

-Company microbiologists gladly share information with customers about EPA and FDA regulations, helping them to select the right test methods and guide their projects to successful completion.
-Sometimes, however, companies that make antimicrobial devices and chemicals need more advice than the laboratory can comfortably provide.
-For that reason we gladly share our network of antimicrobial regulatory consultants.
-Below, we provide information about several regulatory consulting firms.
+Microchem’s microbiologists gladly share information with customers about EPA and FDA regulations related to personal care testing, medical device testing, antimicrobial testing, and dietary supplement testing.
+We help clients to select the right test methods and guide their projects to successful completion.
+Sometimes companies need more advice than the laboratory can comfortably provide.
+For that reason we gladly share our network of regulatory consultants.

-Antimicrobial regulatory consultants are particularly helpful when classification of a device or chemical based on its contents and label claims is not obvious, when companies need federal or state registration paperwork filed, or when regulatory agencies such as EPA or FDA require special data to proceed with registration.
+Regulatory consultants are particularly helpful when classification of a product is not obvious, when companies need federal or state registration paperwork filed, or when regulatory agencies such as EPA or FDA require special data to proceed with registration or pre-market approval.

-Regulatory consulting fees are often well worth it: Good regulatory consultants can help companies avoid unnecessary registrations and other pitfalls.
-Most importantly, regulatory consultants help to ensure companies are selling their antimicrobial prdoucts in compliance with state and federal laws.
+Regulatory consulting fees are often well worth it: Good regulatory consultants can help companies avoid unnecessary testing, unsubstantiated claims, and other pitfalls.
+Most importantly, regulatory consultants help to ensure companies are selling their products in compliance with state and federal laws.

 Outside of ordinary paid consultation (sometimes we need help, too!), Microchem Laboratory does not have financial arrangements of any kind with the consultants listed.